Try Hubstaff for 14 days

 If your team is feeling fatigued by the monotony of the typical five-day workweek, the 4/10 schedule can help.
 This alternative to the standard office schedule allows teams to power through their work with four-day workweeks.

 The goal?
 Provide teams with more days off without compromising productivity.

-The 4/10 schedule is a compressed work schedule where employees work four 10-hour shifts instead of five eight-hour days.
+The 4/10 schedule is a compressed work schedule type where employees work four 10-hour shifts instead of five eight-hour days.